Dog Bite | Animal Behavior Expert Witness

 A comprehensive study on facial dog bites

 With the above in mind, I found a 2015 study reported by animal behavior scientists in Czechoslovakia of considerable interest.
 This study provides the most in-depth understanding to date of factors associated with facial dog bites inflicted to people.
 (Human behavior preceding dog bites to the face.
-P. Rezac, et. al. The Veterinary Journal, 2015, 206, 284-238). ((Richard Polsky is a dog bite expert in California.
-Dr.Polsky has been retained frequently by attorneys as an expert to opine about facial dog bites and the circumstances that contribute and give rise to this kind of injury.))
+P. Rezac, et. al. The Veterinary Journal, 2015, 206, 284-238).
+[1]Richard Polsky is a dog bite expert in California.
+Dr.Polsky has been retained frequently by attorneys as an expert to opine about facial dog bites and the circumstances that contribute and give … Continue reading

 Data collection in this study was somewhat unique because it was limited to facial injuries only.
 Excluded from the analysis, as is typical in most other dog bite research, were injuries inflicted other parts of the body (extremities, torso, etc.).
 Victims were recruited into the study through their response to flyers posted at a veterinary hospital and at dog shows in the Czech Republic between January 2012 – June 2014.
 Questionnaires were given to 132 participants.
 Inquiry was made into what the victim was doing immediately prior to being bitten in the face, the gender and age of the victim, how well the victim knew the dog, the age, gender and size of the dog, where the incident took place, and if a parent was present at the time of the incident.